 The OJK regulations are silent on this, but this can be regulated further under the service agreement between the fund adviser (investment manager) and fund administrator.
-As noted above, as a minimum the service agreement must include an obligation for the service-provider to provide, on demand, all necessary information and/or assistance to the investment manager, auditor of the investment manager and/or the OJK in relation to the outsourced functions.
+As noted, at a minimum, the service agreement must include an obligation for the service-provider to provide, on demand, all necessary information and assistance to the investment manager, its auditor and/or the OJK in relation to the outsourced functions.

 Capital Market (Trading of Stocks and Bonds)

 Certain securities companies in Indonesia (which engage in broker-dealer activities) have been providing online trading services to their customers.
 Where the relevant customer opens a securities account with the broker-dealer and deposits certain minimum funds into the account, they can directly trade the scrip-less shares by way of accessing the online trading platform provided by the relevant broker-dealer companies (ie, direct market access).
 It is understood that OJK (Capital Market division, previously known as Bapepam) and Indonesian Stock Exchange (IDX) regulators may inspect the customer and the securities company if any breach of the trading regulations occurs through online trading.